Anurag1101/HackPuff/README.md

     document.querySelector(".glow-on-hover").addEventListener("click", () => { ... });

-Usage
+## Usage:

-Click the "Start" button to begin the simulation.
+- Click the **"Start"** button to begin the simulation.

-Watch as messages pop up with randomized colors and animations.
+- Watch as messages pop up with randomized colors and animations.

-Enjoy the sound effects and background transition once the sequence finishes.
+- Enjoy the sound effects and background transition once the sequence finishes.

-Contributing
+## Contributing:

 Feel free to fork this project and submit pull requests if you'd like to contribute.
 Improvements are always welcome!

-License
+## License:

-This project is open-source and available under the MIT License.
+This project is open-source and available under the `MIT` License.